DysonSphere-Research/Machine-learning-for-the-prioritization-of-Dyson-sphere-candidates/README.md

-# Machine Learning Approach to Dyson Sphere Candidate Detection
+# Machine learning for the prioritization of Dyson sphere candidates

 *(Anonymous repository for double-blind peer review)*